samubernard/odexp/README.md

 > Not an ODE stepper.
 The stepper assigns the RHS of the equation to the updated state variable.

+# OUTPUT

+There are two primary output files:
+*traj.dat*
+and
+*stats.dat*.
+The file
+*stats.dat*
+stores at each time step the following information

+> TIME MFs N EVENTs

+where
+*TIME*
+is the time (double),
+*MFs*
+are all the mean fields (double), is the number of particles (int).
+*EVENTs*
+have three int columns describing birth/death/replication events:
+*PARENT\_ID, EVENT, CHILD\_ID*.
+*EVENT*
+is 1 if birth or replication, -1 if death, and 0 if no event occurred (a fixed output time steps) *PARENT\_ID* is the ID of particle that dies or replicate, -1 if *EVENT* is a birth, and 0 if no event occurred.
+*CHILD\_ID*
+is the ID of the newly created particle, if
+*EVENT*
+&equals; 1, -1 if a particle dies and 0 otherwise.

+The file
+*traj.dat*
+lists at each time step all particles, and has columns

+> STEP ID TIME D/DT AUX %C %M EXPR

 # EXAMPLES

 Here is an example of an odexp file for the Lotka-Volterra equations.